huggingface/blog/hf-bitsandbytes-integration.md

 ## Introduction

 Language models are becoming larger all the time.
 At the time of this writing, PaLM has 540B parameters, OPT, GPT-3, and BLOOM have around 176B parameters, and we are trending towards even larger models.
-Below is a qualitative diagram showing the size of some recent language models.
+Below is a diagram showing the size of some recent language models.

 ![LLM](assets/96_hf_bitsandbytes_integration/LLM3.png)

 Therefore, these models are hard to run on easily accessible devices.
-For example, just to do inference on BLOOM-175B, you would need to have 8x 80GB A100 GPUs (~$15k each).
-To fine-tune BLOOM-175B, you'd need 72 of these GPUs!
+For example, just to do inference on BLOOM-176B, you would need to have 8x 80GB A100 GPUs (~$15k each).
+To fine-tune BLOOM-176B, you'd need 72 of these GPUs!
 Much larger models, like PaLM would require even more resources.

 Because these huge models require so many GPUs to run, we need to find ways to reduce these requirements while preserving the model's performance.
 Various technologies have been developed that try to shrink the model size, you may have heard of quantization and distillation, and there are many others.

-At Hugging Face and BigScience, after completing the training of BLOOM-176B, one of the approaches we took was to collaborate with `bitsandbytes` and integrate the technology described in the recent ["LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale" paper](https://arxiv.org/abs/2208.07339) into Hugging Face Transformers.
-We chose to integrate it since no post-training quantization is required to run this method, and you can reduce the memory footprint of any model by 2x by adding just a few lines of code.
+After completing the training of BLOOM-176B, we at HuggingFace and BigScience were looking for ways to make this big model easier to run on less GPUs.
+Through our BigScience community we were made aware of research on Int8 inference that does not degrade predictive performance of large models and reduces the memory footprint of large models by a factor or 2x.
+Soon we started collaboring on this research which ended with a full integration into Hugging Face Transformers.
+With this blog post, we offer LLM.int8() integration for all Hugging Face Transformer models which we explain in more detail below.
+If you want to read more about our research, you can read our paper, [LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale](https://arxiv.org/abs/2208.07339).

 This article focuses on giving a high-level overview of this quantization technology, outlining the difficulties in incorporating it into the `transformers` library, and drawing up the long-term goals of this partnership.

-What elements affect a model's size?
+Here you will learn what exactly make a large model use so much memory?
 What makes BLOOM 350GB?
 Let's begin by gradually going over a few basic premises.

 ## Common data types used in Machine Learning